-Manufacturers should ensure ADS records vehicle behavior sensor data and the human-vehicle interface (HMI) and should also include time stamping and Global Positioning System (GPS) location in the DCM data.
-In addition, to ensure effective crash investigation and safety analysis, manufacturers should make DCM information retrievable in a standard, nonproprietary format for ready access by those duly authorized in accordance with laws protecting data privacy.
+Manufacturers should ensure relevant event data is captured, stored, and secured.
+Data from sensors, such as cameras, radar, and LiDAR information captured by data loggers relevant to ADS status, as well as vehicle behavior sensor data and the HMI will be important for crash reconstruction.
+Data should include time stamping and Global Positioning System (GPS) location and should be synchronized with EDR in the DCM data.
+In addition, to ensure effective crash investigation and safety analysis, manufacturers should make DCM information retrievable in a standardized, nonproprietary format for ready access by those duly authorized in accordance with laws protecting data privacy.